Skip to Content

 The term “best” is always a tough one to use because there’s some subjective quality to every opinion.
 Generally, anything we feel is “best” is the one we think would work best for us.

-Since our old fans are still working, the only reason we’d replace them is if and when they finally fail.
-But we’d replace them with MaxxAir MaxxFan Deluxe fans.
+Since our old fans were still working, we would only have replaced them if they had eventually failed.
+And yes, we would have replaced them with MaxxAir MaxxFan Deluxe fans.

 We'd Love It If You Shared This!